Overview

 Is there wheelchair access?
 The primary platform is wheelchair‑accessible with assistance, though the final approach is steep and may require a helper.

 What facilities are available for families?
-Picnic areas, on‑site camping, a fast‑food kiosk, and the resident llamas make the site enjoyable for children and adults alike.
+Picnic areas, on‑site camping, a fast‑food kiosk, a glass‑fronted café, resident alpacas/donkeys/horses and easy‑access paths make the site enjoyable for children and adults alike.